Counseling Degrees & Licenses in West Virginia

 West Virginia, a small state in Appalachia featuring a population of nearly two million people, experiences several challenges within its mental healthcare system and thus offers ample opportunity for recent graduates seeking to contribute their skills to the effective functioning of the state healthcare system.

-Specific issues that challenge the state’s healthcare system include a high rate of poverty, a relatively low rate of digital connectivity and a shortage of professionals specializing in substance abuse treatment.
-A high poverty rate also makes it challenging to generate the funds to maintain existing infrastructure and invest in new infrastructure.
+Specific issues that challenge the state’s healthcare system include a high rate of poverty, a relatively low rate of digital connectivity, and a shortage of professionals specializing in substance abuse treatment.
+A high poverty rate also makes it challenging to generate funds to maintain existing infrastructure and invest in new infrastructure.

 Read on to discover how to join various counseling careers in West Virginia, including detailed information about academic programs and licensing.